trimstray/nginx-admins-handbook/doc/RULES.md

   >     - last minor version: 1.0.2s (May 28, 2018)
   >   - any other versions are no longer supported

   > In my opinion, the only safe way is based on the up-to-date, still supported and production-ready version of the OpenSSL.
 And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1 or 1.1.1d at this moment).
+So, make sure your OpenSSL library is updated to the latest available version and encourage your clients to also use updated OpenSSL and software working with it.

   > You should know one thing before start using OpenSSL 1.1.1: it has a different API than the current 1.0.2 so that's not just a simple flick of the switch.
 NGINX started supporting TLS 1.3 with the release of version 1.13.0, but when the OpenSSL devs released OpenSSL 1.1.1, that NGINX had support for the brand new protocol version.